 Joseph Joseph Index chopping board set

-Buying a nest of chopping boards to be used for different purposes is a good way of getting around storage issues as they usually come in a compact holder.
-Good for hygiene-conscious cooks who want to avoid cross-contamination, this version by Joseph Joseph has coloured boards marked for different ingredients – very cheffy.
-Each board has a clever special feature, so the meat board has a moat, the fish board has grippers, and there are crumb catchers on the cooked food board.
-Barney also points out one important boon when it comes to sets – less washing up between tasks!
+As well as avoiding cross-contamination, buying a nest of chopping boards for different purposes is a good way of getting around storage issues as they usually come in a compact holder.
+This version by Joseph Joseph has coloured boards marked for different ingredients – very cheffy.
+Each board has a clever special feature, too; so the meat board has a moat, the fish board has grippers, and there are crumb catchers on the cooked food board.
+Having a set also means less washing up between tasks!

 A good chopping board will be your best friend in the kitchen.
 A bad chopping board will crack under pressure (quite literally), warp in heat, spill juices all over your work surface and harbour nasty bacteria if you’re not careful when washing it.
 But as our review reveals, you don’t need to spend a small fortune to get a quality chopping board, and when you think of how often you slice, dice, cut and carve ingredients, spending time considering your choice of board is a no-brainer.

 What should I buy?